notzeze/notzeze/README.md

 - 👋 Hi, I’m @notzeze
 - 👀 I’m interested in programming and mostly front-end development.
 - 🌱 I’m currently learning Mbatech (Computer) in NMIMS.
+- My major is in operations and i seek to become a project manager
 - 📫 My linkedin profile: www.linkedin.com/in/shruti-daw-zeze .

 <!---